It’s not a typical trial. Lawyers in the Trump impeachment case will argue big constitutional questions.

 “The First Amendment is no defense to the article of impeachment leveled against the former President,” according to a letter circulated by the scholars and first reported by the New York Times.
 “The president does not have a First Amendment right to incite a mob and then sit back and do nothing as the hostile mob invades the Capitol and terrorizes Congress.”

 There are differing views about whether Trump’s speech on Jan.
 6 would qualify in court as “incitement to imminent violence” — one of the exceptions to First Amendment protections that allows certain speech to be punished by the government.
 The key Supreme Court decision in a 1969 case struck down an Ohio law used to convict a Ku Klux Klan leader as too broad.
 The ruling in Brandenburg v.
 Ohio created a high bar for finding incitement to protect political speech.
 The speech or advocacy must be “directed to inciting or producing imminent lawless action” and “likely to incite or produce such action.”

 The violence that erupted after Trump’s speech was imminent, but the former president’s language that day could be viewed in court as more ambiguous.

-But early in the speech he also urged them to “peacefully and patriotically make your voices heard.”

-Clay Calvert, a professor of law at the University of Florida, said, “Yes, he used the word fight, but he’d say he didn’t use it in a physical sense.
+Clay Calvert, a professor of law at the University of Florida, said: “Yes, he used the word fight, but he’d say he didn’t use it in a physical sense.
 It was more implied than explicit.
 He’d claim he was using that in a fight for your rights situation.”
 Calvert said it was politically and symbolically wise for Trump to cite the First Amendment defense in part because many conservatives believe free speech is under attack by social media platforms.
 But ultimately, he said, the defense will have little to no practical effect on the outcome of the impeachment trial because senators are not bound by Supreme Court precedent.